15. Nikanor Ivanovich's dream

 After first visiting another place

-The reader already knows where Nikanor Ivanovich passed some time as a preliminary precaution before he got to Stravinsky's.
-The other place was, of course, the Главное управление государственной безопасности (ГУГБ) or the Main Directorate for State Security (GUGB), the secret police organised by the Народный комиссариат внутренних дел (НКВД) or the People's Commissariat for Internal Affairs (NKVD), situated at Lubyanka square.
+The reader already knows where Nikanor Ivanovich passed some time as a preliminary precaution before he got to Stravinsky's hospital.
+The other place was, of course, the Главное управление государственной безопасности (ГУГБ) [Glavnoe upravleniye gosudarstvennoy bezopasnosty] (GUGB) or General Directorate of State Security, the secret police situated at Lubyanka square in Moscow.

 In 1780, the French chemist Joseph Louis Proust (1754-1826) invented an oil lamp in which the oil reservoir was higher than the wick: the oil, stored at a higher level than the nozzle, was pushed to it by its own weight.
 Later the Swiss physicist and chemist François Pierre Ami Argand (1750-1803) invented improvements on this lamp in such way that the light was much brighter than a candle, it burned cleanly, and it was cheaper than using candles.
 In France this Argand is hardly known though, because the French pharmacist Antoine Quinquet (1745-1803) used the improvements of both Proust and Argand to introduce the Quinquet lamp in 1784.
 Until today the British, Swiss and French antiquarians discuss the legitimacy of the name Quinquets because, except for the French, they all accuse Quinquet of industrial spying.

-In 1783 both Antoine Quinquet and Ami Argand had already co-operated in the construction of the hot air balloon which Jacques Étienne Montgolfier (1745–1799) had offered to the French king.
+In 1783, both Antoine Quinquet and Ami Argand had already co-operated in the construction of the montgolfière, a hot air balloon which Jacques Étienne Montgolfier (1745-1799) had offered to the French king.

 Bedsornev or Prolezhnov

-The “perplexed and dispirited secretary of the house management” is called Bedsornev in the Pevear and Volokhonsky translation.
-In the Russian text he is called Пролежнев (Prolezhnev).
-Michael Glenny translitterated his name to Prolezhnov. Пролежать (prolezjat) means laze away or lie down.
-This shows again how Bulgakov estimated such officials.
+In the Pevear and Volokhonsky translation, the «perplexed and dispirited secretary of the house management» is called Bedsornev.
+In the Russian text he is called Пролежнев [Prolezhnev].
+Michael Glenny translitterated his name to Prolezhnov.
+The verb Пролежать [prolezjat] means to laze away or to lie down.
+This shows once more how Bulgakov estimated such officials.

 Turn over your currency